ailequal/dotfiles/windows/README.md

 ## info

+This little guide is my reference when I am setting up a new machine with Windows (no dotfiles sorry).

+## tips and tricks

 Here are listed some random tips to keep in mind when installing a fresh copy of Windows.

 * Never install Windows with an internet connection enabled and avoid logging with your account (if possible).